Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Applying Wrapped Haptic Displays to Communicate 1-DoF Robot Uncertainty

 For each trial the participant provided \textit{two demonstrations}.
 First, the participant kinesthetically guided the robot throughout the entire task while receiving real-time feedback from \textbf{GUI}, \textbf{Flat}, or \textbf{Wrapped}.
 Based on this feedback, the participant attempted to identify the region of the task where the robot was uncertain (and needed additional teaching).
 During the second demonstration, the human \textit{only taught the segment} of the task where they believed the robot was \textit{uncertain} (i.e., the region they identified in the first demonstration).
 If the feedback is effective, participants should only reteach segments where the robot is confused without repeating parts of the task that the robot already knows.

-\p{Participants and Procedure} We recruited ten participants from the Virginia Tech community to take part in our study ($5$ female, average age $22.9$ years, age range $19 - 26$ years).
-All subjects provided informed written consent prior to the experiment.
-Only one participant had prior experience physically interacting with a robot arm.
-Before starting the trials, we allowed participants to familiarize themselves with each task and feedback method.
-We used a within-subject study design: every participant interacted with all three feedback conditions.
-To mitigate the confounding effect of participants improving over time, we \textit{counterbalanced} the order of the feedback conditions (e.g., different participants start with different feedback types).
+\p{Participants} We recruited $10$ participants from the Virginia Tech community to take part in our study ($5$ female, $0$ non-binary, $5$ male, average age $22.9$, age range $19 - 26$ years).

-\p{Dependent Measures -- Objective} Our objective measures were based on the user's \textit{second demonstration} (i.e., the demonstration where they tried to reteach the uncertain part of the task).
-We recorded the amount of time users spent on this second demonstration (\textit{Teaching Time}) and the percentage of this second demonstration that overlapped with the segment where the robot was actually uncertain (\textit{Correct Segment}).
+\p{Dependent Measures} To measure how the robot's feedback affected the human's teaching, we focused on the \textit{second demonstration} (i.e., the demonstration where users retaught the uncertain part of the task).
+We recorded the time users spent on this second demonstration (\textit{Teaching Time}) and the percentage of this second demonstration that overlapped with the segment where the robot was actually uncertain (\textit{Correct Segment}).
 Offline, we retrained the robot using the participant's second demonstration.
 We then measured the percentage reduction in uncertainty due to the user's demonstration (\textit{Improvement}).
-Let $U_1$ be the robot's uncertainty after the first demonstration, and $U_2$ be the uncertainty after the second demonstration.
-Here \textit{Improvement} $=\frac{U_1 - U_2}{U_1} \cdot 100$.

-\p{Dependent Measures -- Subjective} Participants filled out a 7-point Likert scale survey after completing all three tasks with a given method.
-Questions were grouped into six multi-item scales: was the user able to recognize parts they needed to repeat (\textit{informative}), did the robot’s feedback have any effect on the user’s ability to demonstrate the task (\textit{easy}), was the user able to fully \textit{focus} on teaching the task, did the robot’s feedback seem \textit{natural} to the user, did the user find robot’s feedback \textit{intuitive} and understandable, and did the user \textit{prefer} this current feedback method to the alternatives.
+Finally, we also measured how users \textit{subjectively perceived} each feedback method using a 7-point Likert scale survey.

 \p{Hypotheses} We had two hypotheses for this user study: \begin{displayquote} \textbf{H1.} \emph{Participants will most efficiently teach the robot with wrapped haptic displays.} \end{displayquote} \begin{displayquote} \textbf{H2.} \emph{Participants will subjectively prefer our wrapped haptic display over other methods.} \end{displayquote}